-MUS 150(C) Topics in Music
+MUS 150(C) - TOPICS IN MUSIC

-This course provides in depth college level study of a particular composer, era, style, or other area of interest in the field of music.
-The emphasis will be on the study of music in the humanities, exploring subject matter in terms of music history and literature, typical formal structures, technical issues, and/ or comparison with other related arts.
+MassTransfer Block Code: Humanities/Fine and Performing Arts This course provides in depth college level study of a particular composer, era, style, or other area of interest in the field of music.
+The emphasis will be on the study of music in the humanities, exploring subject matter in terms of music history and literature, typical formal structures, technical issues, and/or comparison with other related arts.
 No previous musical experience is required.
 Topics will rotate, and selection will depend on the particular expertise of the faculty teaching the course.